MyroG/MyroP-shader-dump/SomnaGlass/README.md

 ## License

-The shader is licensed under the MIT license.
+The shader is licensed under the MIT license, a copy of the license can be found at the root of this repository.
 Since the "SomnaPattern" texture is based on the Furality creator asset, it is licensed under the Furality Inc. Asset License Version 1.5 (https://furality.org/asset-license)